-The Staff-Student Liaison Committee provides a formal means of communication and discussion between Schools and its students.
-The committee consists of student representatives from each year in the school/institute together with appropriate representation from staff within the school/institute.
+The Student-Staff Liaison Committee provides a formal means of communication and discussion between the School and its students.
+The committee consists of student representatives from each cohort, together with appropriate representation from School staff.
 It is designed to respond to the needs of students, as well as act as a forum for discussing programme and module developments.
-Staff-Student Liaison Committees meet regularly throughout the year.
+Student-Staff Liaison Committees meet four times a year, twice in each teaching semester.